Pictured Recipe: Ravioli and Vegetable Soup

-With all the topping combos out there, I think it’s impossible to get tired of pizza—and with the dough at the ready, it’s a quick meal to pull together.
+With all the topping combos out there, pizza is one of the easiest healthy dinners to make from the pantry.
+I think it’s impossible to get tired of pizza—and with the dough at the ready, it’s a quick meal to pull together.
 Just take the pizza dough out of your freezer and let it thaw in your fridge 24 hours before you want to use it.

 I’m a huge fan of frozen fish, especially when you can buy fillets in individually vacuum-sealed packages—that helps keep it from getting freezer burn.
 I like to stock up on wild Alaskan salmon and farmed U.S. tilapia.
 If you buy a big bag of fillets, just pull out what you need the night before you’re going to cook it and put it in the refrigerator.
 A 5-ounce fillet takes 8 to 10 hours to thaw in the fridge.